Smart cities need smart partners

 Cities need to choose a partner that can help them enforce who is allowed to access the curb, when they can use it and how much they have to pay for that time.
 Gone are the days of hand-written parking tickets, lockbox payments and physical chalking; those outdated methods are inefficient and can’t be applied equally across modalities.

-With technology available today, cities can enforce curb access digitally, leveraging license plate recognition (LPR) software to monitor parking compliance, connected handheld devices to write and print tickets and a web-based platform to collect ticket payments.
+With technology available today, parking enforcement can be done digitally, leveraging license plate recognition (LPR) software to monitor parking compliance, connected handheld devices to write and print tickets and a web-based platform to collect ticket payments.
 As mobility becomes increasingly complex, more and more vehicles will want curbside access.
 With an effective partner, cities can work with technology companies to develop systems that will enforce more than just parked cars.

 City transportation departments are often small with a few dedicated individuals tasked with managing a complicated mobility ecosystem; they certainly don’t have full-blown product, engineering and marketing teams.
 To thrive in this ever-changing world, cities need to collaborate with private companies in order to bring innovative and new mobility onto their streets.
 Previously, public transit was a public sector responsibility, but now citizens have more options available with shared mobility services that are managed by private companies.